LarsSonke/dnd-character-sheet-resit/MAINTAINABILITY_REPORT.md

 ## Appendix: Complete Git Diff

-The complete implementation can be reviewed in the git diff patch file `exam_resit_spell_slots.patch` (3,584 lines), which shows all changes from the baseline commit `717b836` to the final implementation.
+The complete implementation can be reviewed in the git diff patch file `exam_resit_spell_slots.patch` (3,585 lines), which shows all changes from the baseline commit `717b836` to the final implementation.

 **Commit history:**
 ```
+005930a Fix: Remove success message from cast-spell output to match exam requirements
+537a8eb Final update: Complete git diff (3,584 lines) and commit history
 6805a45 Fix: CLI layer now fully controls error message formatting
 93c9205 Update report with error handling refactor
 1abf8b3 Refactor: Move error message formatting from domain to presentation layer